War & Armies

 Specialty Troops

-Once per battle the commander can deploy specialized troops.
+Once per battle a commander can deploy 'specialized troops.'
 This can be used to re-roll a failed roll from an army under his command.

 Scorpions

-While it is expected that every army has a certain number of scorpions to combat large forces, shield walls, cavalry, siege engines and the like and these can be used against dragons with limited success, Scorpions expressly designed to fight dragons need to be prepared before a battle.
+Every noble army has a certain number of scorpions to combat large forces, shield walls, cavalry, siege engines and the like and these can be used against dragons with similar success as a regular attack.

 Victory & Defeat

-The winner of a battle is the one whose knights are still standing at the end of the battle.
+The winner of a battle is the one whose Commanders are still standing at the end of the battle.
 However there are numerous ways that players can use to terminate the fighting.

 Fighting withdrawal

-IF your knights have dealt damage to an opponent's Morale you can then roll to deceive your opponent through Bargain or Infamy (Deception or Intimidation) against their Investigation (intuition.)
+If your commanders have dealt damage to an opponent's Morale you can then roll to deceive your opponent through Bargain or Infamy (Deception or Intimidation) against their Cunning (intuition.)
 If you win your army can conduct a fighting withdrawal and break off from the battle.
-If you fail to retreat you will lose 1 morale for the attempt, if this puts your army in defeat follow standard defeat rules for Rout below.
+If you fail to withdraw you will lose 1 morale for the attempt, if this puts your army in defeat follow standard defeat rules for Rout below.

 Retreat

-This can be called at any point but your knights will lose 1 Morale for the remainder of the campaign but you will avoid capture rolls.
-This may only be used once per whole campaign.
+This can be called at any point for a guaranteed flee but your Army will lose 1 morale (500 men) from the commanders personal army for the remainder of the campaign for every retreat made but you will avoid capture rolls.

 Surrender

-At any point a commander can surrender but your enemy will force you into negotiations for reparations, hostages, etc etc. Knights attached to surrendered armies will be captives of the enemy force, subject to all that comes with being a captive.
+At any point a commander can surrender but your enemy will force you into negotiations for reparations, hostages, etc. Commanders personally attached to surrendered armies will be captives of the enemy force, subject to all that comes with being a captive.

 Rout

-Portions of an army can be routed if the remaining armies do not act to save them.
-(Which is done by fighting the enemy army to retreat, or defeat.)
+Portions of a larger army can be routed if the remaining armies / other commanders do not act to save them.
+(Which is done by fighting the enemy army that prevailed over a friendly army to retreat, or defeat.)
 An army in retreat or defeat cannot take hostages with it.

 Naval Combat